BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.58 <a name="version458"></a>
+Bugfixing for BMP280 which prevented proper waking from sleep mode and returning to sleep mode.

 ## version 4.57 <a name="version457"></a>
 Fixes for manually input keys from opensensemap.org.
 The USB input keeps buggy.
 But this is only for emergency key input without reprogramming the whole box or people who want to add sensors which are not supported in de default configuration.
 If the input hangs, just reset the box.
 Sensors of SEN54/55 added to upload to opensensemap.org.